astronomer/ai-sdk-examples/README.md

 # Run Your Project Locally

-1. Start Airflow on your local machine by running 'astro dev start'.
+1. Start Airflow on your local machine by running `astro dev start` with the [Astro CLI](https://github.com/astronomer/astro-cli).

 This command will spin up 4 Docker containers on your machine, each for a different Airflow component: